folio-org/personal-data-disclosure/PERSONAL_DATA_DISCLOSURE.md

 * Logging
 * Sending to an external piece of infrastructure such as a queue (e.g. Kafka), database (e.g. Elasticsearch, Library Data Platform), distributed table, etc.

-## Personally Identifiable Information used by This Module
+## Personally Identifiable Information processed by This Module

 - [ ] This module does not store any PII.
+- [ ] This module does not process any PII.
 - [ ] This module provides [custom fields](https://github.com/folio-org/folio-custom-fields).
 - [ ] This module stores fields with free-form text (tags, notes, descriptions, etc.)
 - [ ] This module caches PII
-- [ ] This module logs PII (indicate which log levels include PII)
+- [ ] This module logs PII
+    - [ ] log level ERROR inlucdes PII
+    - [ ] log level WARNING includes PII
+    - [ ] log level INFO includes PII
+    - [ ] log level DEBUG includes PII
 - [ ] This module transmits PII (including queues, additional databases, etc.)

 ---